ncatlab/nlab-content/pages/2442.md

 the **super tangent bundle** $T X$ of a [[supermanifold]] $X$ is given by the sheaf $U \mapsto Der O_X(U)$.

-so a super tangent vector is a global section of this sheaf of derivations.
+so a super tangent vector field is a global section of this sheaf of derivations.

 +-- {: .un_example}
 ###### Example